 The role of UX is not to sit on the sidelines of product.
 UX is to be an integral, driving, & course-correcting force that is crucial to a product’s development.

-A user experience designer’s role on a team can seem ambiguous to teammembers sometimes.
+A user experience designer’s role on a team can sometimes seem ambiguous to teammembers.
 It’s useful to put an image with the concepts, which is what’s happening here.
 This illustrates how the UX role(s) are woven into every aspect of the development cycle.
 In this case, this is for a scrum team that has adopted a dual-track development style.

 When I make these diagrams, I intend for them to be references, not law.
 There are few connecting lines (that would indicate a rigid flow) because some features/products may require all or only some of the steps in each phase.
 As with everything in Agile development, room must be given for team style and feature need.